|

 and winked at her, affectionately.

-Where has that crazy elf got to? muttered Gimli.
+has that crazy elf got to? he muttered.
+I should have

-He is coming, she said, loosening her sword in its
+Eowyn had raised her head.
+He is coming, she said,

-took up her bow, swiftly knocking an arrow.
+took up her bow, and swiftly knocked an arrow.

 Running?
 Gimli rolled off Arods back, drew